 Albuquerque New Mexico, USA Travel Guide

 Green Chile is the iconic and downtown ingredient, specifically the Hatch green chile from southern The Land of enchantment.
-Roasted green chile is a main part, offering a smoky, savory, and often spicy flavor.
+Roasted green chile is a major part, offering a smoky, savory, and often spicy flavor.

 Regional variations are more pronounced across the state (e.g., Northern New Mexico versus Southern The Land of enchantment styles).